gvanem/EnvTool/README.md

   0.96: Better Python embedding; lookup python.exe in env-var %PYTHON, then on
         %PATH.
 Test for correct Python DLL.
 Report full name of python.exe in "envtool -V".

+  0.97: Lots of improvements.
+Print more details on "envtool -VV" (compiler and
+        linker flags).

 ```